AndrewJBateman/ionic-angular-datatable/README.md

 * Run `npm i` to install dependencies
 * To start the server on _localhost://8100_ type: 'ionic serve'
-* The Ionic DevApp was installed on an Android device from the Google Play app store.

 ## :computer: Code Examples